DylanMashini/over-under-notebook/10 - Programming.md

       }
 ```

 That's basically all of the catapult code.
-It's quite simple when you abstract it with the idea of a Finite State Machine.
-Before I started using the FSM pattern, I had really complex convoluted code that barely worked based on weird conditions of the motor.
-Using a FSM simplifies this significantly.
+It's quite simple when you abstract it with the idea of a finite-state machine.
+Before I started using the FSM pattern, I had complex convoluted code that barely worked based on weird conditions of the motor.
+Using an FSM simplifies this significantly.
 This code has one drawback, which is the requirement to start in the same place every run.
 I have this set to be right before the first tooth of the slip gear.